Administrative Rules Update

 - A nurse licensed under NDCC Chapter 43-12.1 who performs sonography on a focused imaging target to assess specific and limited information about a patient's immediate medical condition or to provide real-time visual guidance for another procedure.

 - A limited x-ray machine operator who meets the requirements of rules adopted by the state department of health under section 23-20.1-04.
+Please note: LXMOs will be transitioning from the ND Department of Health to this Board in the near future.

 - Medical imaging performed as a part of a post-mortem examination or on other nonliving remains.